dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-Loss function - is meant to generate 2 style matrixes.
+Loss function - is meant to generate 2 style matrixes.<br/>
 The root mean square differ-ence between the two style matrices is defining the style loss.

 <br/>
 <br/>